 First, it might be difficult to predict the exact resources needed for developing the project before designing the solution.
 That’s why we implement one more round of estimations after the design stage.
 We can tell you precisely how much time our development team would need to build the app.
 Using this approach, we can confirm whether the initial evaluation aligns with the efforts needed to implement the design.
 This step helps us manage the possible risks and ensures transparency, so there won’t be any surprises later on.

 Second, many of our clients are non-techies so it might be hard for them to give exact technical requirements from the beginning.
-Again, we are always ready to guide you through all possible options and help you make the best decisions, but some things may not be super-clear at first.
+Again, we are always ready to guide you through all possible options and help you make the best decisions, but some things may not be super-clear at first, like the difference between hybrid and native apps.
+You can count on us for a free consultation on all those nuances.

 So, the contract is signed – what’s next?
 After receiving a prepayment to confirm the collaboration, it’s time to kick off the work.
 Our sales and project management teams carefully implement the work and resources for this particular project.
 For instance, this is when we choose which exact specialists will undertake the task.